 Similarly to the part material, some features are necessary.
 You won’t always be able to get rid of more expensive features.
 Removing expensive features like the internal corners or thin walls will reduce your overall costs.
 You can also consider splitting up the more complex parts into multiple simpler parts that can be assembled.

 Making a bulk order of parts can reduce the machining time per part.
 A smaller order means the set up time is a bigger portion of your manufacturing costs.
-The set up time is usually the same if you order 15 parts or 500.
+The set up time is about the same whether you order 50 parts or 50,000.

 A simpler part design also reduced the machining time, and you can possibly use a lower-cost CNC machine.